 How do fluoride and iodine influence each other?

 “Iodine and fluorine are located at opposite ends of the halogen group.
 Since iodine is the heaviest of the halogens found in the human body (and the heaviest of all elements needed by living organisms), it loses out to other halogens that compete for the same receptors.
-When we have high amounts of fluoride in our diets, especially when iodine is lacking, our bodies absorb fluoride where they would normally absorb iodine.” – The End of Acne
+When we have high amounts of fluoride in our diets, especially when iodine is lacking, our bodies absorb fluoride where they would normally absorb iodine.” – The Hidden Cause of Acne

 The Fluoride Story